Koredotcom/docs/docs/xo/user-management/manage-users.md

 <img src="../images/invite-user-button.png" alt="Invite Users Button" title="Invite Users Button" style="border: 1px solid gray; zoom:70%;">

 2. The Invite User window displays.
 Here, you can configure the following:
-    1. Email: Enter the users email ID.
+    1. **Email**: Enter the users email ID.
-    2. First Name: Enter the First Name.
+    2. **First Name**: Enter the First Name.
-    3. Last Name: Enter the Last Name.
+    3. **Last Name**: Enter the Last Name.
-    4. Role: Select whether the new users will be App Developer, App Tester, Agent, or Supervisor.
+    4. **Role**: Select whether the new users will be App Developer, App Tester, Agent, or Supervisor.
        * Users with “Change User Role”  and permission selected as “Yes” will be able to modify the role of an existing user.
        * Users with “Change User Role”  and permission selected as “No” will not be able to modify the role of an existing user.
-See [Role Management](https://docs.kore.ai/smartassist/agent/rolemanagement-overview/) for details.
+See [Role Management](../user-management/role-management.md#permissions) for details.
-    5. Attributes: You can edit the user details or delete the users.
+    5. **Attributes**: You can edit the user details or delete the users.

 ## Attributes